Total Functions in QMA: Definitions

 \begin{thm} {\bf $\FQMA$ is independent of the bounds $(a,b)$.} Let $Q$ be a quantum verification procedure.
 Let $a,b$ and $a',b'$ be pairs of functions as in Definition$~\ref{def:qvpab}$ with $a' < 1-2^{-r}$ and $b'> 2^{-r}$, for some $r\in \poly$.
-Then there exists a quantum verification procedure $Q'$, with $Q$ strongly reducing to $Q'$, such that the strictly increasing function $f$ that defines the strong reduction (see Definition \ref{Deff:StrongReduction}) satisfies $f(a)=a'$ and $f(b)=b'$. \end{thm}
+Then there exists a quantum verification procedure $Q'$, such that there exists an e-map from $Q$ to $Q'$, and such that the strictly increasing function $f$ that defines the e--map (see Definition \ref{Deff:StrongReduction}) satisfies $f(a)=a'$ and $f(b)=b'$. \end{thm}

-\begin{proof} We first use the amplification procedure of \cite{MW05} to construct an intermediate quantum verification procedure $Q''$, with $Q$ strongly reducing to $Q''$ (as follows from Theorem \ref{Thm:FQMAamplifSR}).
-The parameters of the amplification procedure are chosen such that the strictly increasing function $f_1$ that defines the strong reduction from $Q$ to $Q''$ (see Definition \ref{Deff:StrongReduction}) satisfies $f_1(a)\geq 1-2^{-r}$ and $f_1(b)\leq 2^{-r}$.
+\begin{proof} We first use the amplification procedure of \cite{MW05} to construct an intermediate quantum verification procedure $Q''$, such that there exists an e-map from $Q$ to $Q''$ (as follows from Theorem \ref{Thm:FQMAamplifSR}).
+The parameters of the amplification procedure are chosen such that the strictly increasing function $f_1$ that defines the e--map from $Q$ to $Q''$ (see Definition \ref{Deff:StrongReduction}) satisfies $f_1(a)\geq 1-2^{-r}$ and $f_1(b)\leq 2^{-r}$.

 We then apply to $Q''$ deamplification as in Theorem \ref{Thm:FQMADeamplifSR} to obtain the quantum verification procedure $Q'$.
-The parameters of the deamplification procedure are chosen such that the strictly increasing function $f_2$ that defines the strong reduction from $Q''$ to $Q'$ (see Definition \ref{Deff:StrongReduction}) satisfies $f_2(f_1(a))=a'$ and $f_2(f_1(b))=b'$. \end{proof}
+The parameters of the deamplification procedure are chosen such that the strictly increasing function $f_2$ that defines the e--map from $Q''$ to $Q'$ (see Definition \ref{Deff:StrongReduction}) satisfies $f_2(f_1(a))=a'$ and $f_2(f_1(b))=b'$. \end{proof}

 As a consequence of Theorem \ref{Thm:FQMASR}, the precise values of the bounds $a$ and $b$ are irrelevant to the definition of $\FQMA$.
-Therefore, similarly to the definition of $\QMA$ we we can make the following definition. \begin{deff} We define the {\em class} $\FQMA$ as $\FQMA(2/3, 1/3)$. \end{deff}
+Therefore, similarly to the definition of $\QMA$ we make the following definition. \begin{deff} We define the \emph{class} $\FQMA$ as $\FQMA(2/3, 1/3)$. \end{deff}